Being stuck at home is proving to be really hard for most of us.

 Despite that, it takes a certain amount of creativity to keep home workouts interesting, especially when you have limited equipment and space available.

-Here are 5 ways in which you can make your home workouts a little more challenging and fun:
+Here are 5 ways in which you can spice up home workouts and make them a little more challenging & fun:

 1. Invest in some affordable equipment